nodists/nodist/readme.md

-  add|+           donwload a specific version remmove|-       remove a specific version use|*           use the specified version check           check the version currently using install|i       install specified version becomes the default use uninstall       uninstall selected version raw|r <string>  Run <string> on nodist
+  add|+           donwload a specific version remmove|-       remove a specific version use|*           use the specified version check|c         check the version currently using install|i       install specified version becomes the default use uninstall       uninstall selected version raw|r <string>  Run <string> on nodist